 Are there written components to the application?

-What is the selection committee looking for in the short responses?
+What is the selection committee looking for in the essay?

-Responses should collectively communicate why you’re considering a doctorate in history, what your professional goals are, and why you’re interested in the Pipeline Program.
-You should indicate familial, educational, cultural, economic, and/or social experiences that have affected your decision to consider a career in history.
+Your essay should communicate why you’re considering a doctorate in history, what your professional goals are, and why you’re interested in the Pipeline Program.
+We encourage you to indicate familial, educational, cultural, economic, and/or social experiences that have affected your decision to consider a career in history.

 Who is eligible to apply?

-We welcome all juniors and seniors, as well as college graduates who have a serious interest in pursuing a PhD in History.
+We welcome all juniors, seniors, recent college graduates, and current master's students who have a serious interest in pursuing a PhD in History.
 If you have a question or concern about your eligibility, please contact us at firstname.lastname@example.org.

 Do I have to live in Berkeley to participate?

 No, the 2022 Pipeline Program will be held exclusively on Zoom and is open to anyone in the United States.